tmadl/sklearn-expertsys/README.md

 [navicto](https://github.com/navicto/Discretization-MDLPC)).

 The inference procedure is slow on large datasets.
-If you have more than a few hundred data points, try the included `BigDataRuleListClassifier(training_subset=0.1, subsetSVM_C=0.01)`, which first determines a small subset of the training data that is most critical in defining a decision boundary (based on distances to the decision hyperplane of a linear SVM) and learns a rule list only on this subset (make sure you pass in a regularization parameter C that works well with a linear SVM on your data set).
+If you have more than a few hundred data points, and only numeric data, try the included `BigDataRuleListClassifier(training_subset=0.1, subsetSVM_C=0.01)`,
+which first determines a small subset of the training data that is most critical in defining a decision boundary
+(based on distances to the decision hyperplane of a linear SVM) and learns a rule list only on this subset
+(make sure you pass in a regularization parameter C that works well with a linear SVM on your data set).

 Usage
 ===============